 Addition of mould

-Some cheeses are spiked with fine veins and injected with mould spores.
-The spores germinate, and the mould grows along the veins within the cheese.
+Some cheeses have mould culture added during the initial cheese-making process.
+While aging, the cheese is pierced with fine metal rods to create air channels.
+The mould grows along the veins within the cheese.
 This is different from Brie or Camembert where the mould grows on the outside of the cheese.
 Blue cheese can be soft or firm.
 Examples include Gorgonzola and Stilton.

 Ripening affects flavour and texture